danielna/danielna.github.com/_posts/2013-04-02-hoop-dreams.md

         [3] These photos aren't from the actual game.
     </p>
     <p>
-        [4] The prevaling thought in my mind leaving the gym that day was "well, at least this will make a good story."
+        [4] The prevailing thought in my mind leaving the gym that day was "well, at least this will make a good story."
     </p>
     <p>
         [5] This post is different from the others in that it's labeled as an "experiment."
 It's not necessarily clean markup nor responsive.
 I'm okay with that.